vorun/Data-Transfer/README.md

 -In order to transmit data with bluetooth module you need to configure your bluetooth modules to master/slave.

--This circuit can be configured to control a device with the master circuit or with any device with bluetooth capability.
+-Slave circuit can be configured to control a device with the master circuit or with any device with bluetooth capability.

--Pin connections and circiut design can be found at the "MSP430 Bluetooth Comm PCB" folder.
+-Pin connections and circiut designs can be found at the "MSP430 Bluetooth Comm PCB" folder.